 While Wimbledon’s development may have moved on in leaps and bounds since the 19th Century, the architectural landscape in 21st Century Wimbledon still bears many remnants of its past.

 Founded in 1903, The Wimbledon Society is among those organisations keen to preserve Wimbledon’s heritage and the wealth of listed buildings located in the area stand as testament to this hard work.
 Walking around the streets of today’s Wimbledon, sash windows of varying designs and styles can be found at numerous listed buildings.

 Like strawberries and cream during the Championships, Wimbledon’s emphasis on architectural preservation is likely to remain a tradition for many years to come.

-If your timber windows or doors need replacing or repairing, contact us for a FREE quote or call us on: 01344 868 668.
+The Sash Window Workshop has 30 years experience working on timber windows and doors in Wimbledon.
+If your timber windows or doors need replacing or draught proofing, contact us for a FREE quote or call us on: 01344 868 668.